romanz/electrs/README.md

 See [electrs's original documentation](https://github.com/romanz/electrs/blob/master/doc/usage.md) for more detailed instructions.
 Note that our indexes are incompatible with electrs's and has to be created separately.

-The indexes require 440GB of storage after running compaction, but you'll need to have about 1TB of free space available for the initial (non-compacted) indexing process.
+The indexes require 610GB of storage after running compaction (as of June 2020), but you'll need to have free space of about double that available during the index compaction process.
 Creating the indexes should take a few hours on a beefy machine with SSD.

 To deploy with Docker, follow the [instructions here](https://github.com/Blockstream/esplora#how-to-build-the-docker-image).